Teenage In Australia – Learn Some Important Facts

 According to Australian statistics, 5% of babies are born to teenage girls.
 Legally induced abortions are the second most common reason for hospital admissions among girls aged 12 to 20.
 Studies have further revealed that teenaged girls comprise the largest segment of society to use emergency contraception methods provided by clinics.
 Unfortunately, around 45% of high school students who led actively sexual lives forgot to use condoms regularly.

 A study in 2010 compared teenage pregnancy rates in economically advanced areas like Queensland and slum areas.
 The teenage pregnancy rate was found to be 67.8 births per 1000 women in slum areas, compared to only 21.7 births per 1000 women in Queensland.
-This means that poor teenagers are nearly three times as likely to get as those in economically advanced areas.
+This means that poor teenagers are nearly three times as likely to get pregnant as those in economically advanced areas.

 There are many reasons why teenagers become pregnant, and these reasons are not unique to Australia.
 Some of the most common factors are poor self-esteem, unfavorable domestic conditions, poor financial status, and a family history of teenage pregnancies.
 However, there are also many teenagers who become pregnant despite having none of these risk factors.
 This just goes to show that there is no one single cause of teenage pregnancy.

 If a teenager girl becomes pregnant, she will have to face three different potential outcomes.
 The first outcome is that she could have an abortion.
-The second outcome is that she could keep the baby and raise it herself.
+The second outcome is that she could keep the and raise it herself.
 The third outcome is that she could put the baby up for .
-All of these outcomes have their own and cons that the teenage girl will have to weigh out before making a decision.
+All of these outcomes have their own pros and cons that the teenage girl will have to weigh out before making a decision.

 Abortion